palantir/policy-bot/README.md

 - If the file does not exist in the repository, `policy-bot` tries to load a shared `policy.yml` file at the root of the `.github` repository in the same organization.
-You can change this path and repository name when running your own instance of the server.
+You can change this path and repository name when running your own instance of the server, or disable this feature by setting `options.shared_repository` to an empty string (`""`) in the server configuration.

 - If a policy does not exist in the repository or in the shared organization repository, `policy-bot` does not post a status check on the pull request.